codewithsamir/internship_task/README.md

    cd <repository-name>
    ```

-### **Step 2: Create a New Private Repository**
+### **Step 2: Create a New Public Repository**
-1. Go to your **private GitHub account** and create a new private repository (e.g., `internship-task-web-scraping`).
+1. Go to your **GitHub account** and create a new public repository (e.g., `internship-task-web-scraping`).
-2. Add the GitHub user `nawaj2417` as a collaborator with **read access** to your private repository:
-   - Go to your private repository settings.
-   - Navigate to "Collaborators and teams."
-   - Add `nawaj2417` as a collaborator.

 ### **Step 3: Push Code to Your Private Repository**
-1. Link your local cloned repository to your private repository:
+1. Link your local cloned repository to your new public repository:
    ```
    git remote set-url origin https://github.com/<your-username>/<your-private-repo-name>.git
    ```
-2. Push the code to your private repository:
+2. Push the code to your repository:
    ```
    git push origin main
    ```